 The rind is also orange, unlike the rest of the cheese.

-You can use the cheese on pizza on its own since it has a creamy texture and a richer taste.
+You can use the cheese on pizza alone since it has a creamy texture and a richer taste.

 If muenster cheese is too soft to grate, place it in the freezer for up to 3 hours so it will firm up just slightly.